drodriguezol/foundations-of-data-science-activities/README.md

 - Starting centroids at different positions helps to avoid poor clustering caused by local minima, ensuring that clusters are well-separated and meaningful.
 - Multiple model runs with varying initializations help in finding the most sensible clustering scheme for the given data.

+# Evaluating Clustering Models

+Unlike supervised learning, you can't evaluate unsupervised learning models as "correct" or "incorrect" because there's no target variable to predict.
+Instead, metrics like inertia and silhouette scores help determine how well the model identifies underlying structures in the data by grouping similar observations together.

+## Inertia and Silhouette Score

+- **Inertia** measures how compact clusters are.
+Lower inertia generally indicates better-defined clusters.
+The elbow method helps find the optimal number of clusters by plotting inertia against different values of k.
+- **Silhouette score** considers both the distance between points within a cluster and the distance between different clusters.
+A higher silhouette score suggests better-defined clusters with clear separation.